rutgerblom/SDDC.Lab/FirstPod.md

     software_sample.yml
     undeploy.yml

-The **_sample.yml** configurations files in the root of the SDDC.Lab directory need to be copied and modified by you before you can start deploying your first Pod.
+Three files in the root of the SDDC.Lab directory require your attention:
+* config_sample.yml
+* licenses_sample.yml
+* software_sample.yml

 ### config.yml (TBD)
 In config.yml you define the configuration and settings of your Pod.